geoffcline/claude-tcx3/README.md

 # Automate rewriting titles to TCX3 style with Claude

 This script automatically generates a new title and abstract for each `<section role=“topic”>` in your guide.
-The new titles is, hopefully, more task oriented to comply with [TCX3](w.amazon.com).
+The new title is, hopefully, more task oriented to comply with [TCX3](https://w.amazon.com/bin/view/AWS_TCX/TCX_Bridge/Content_Strategy/TCX3_2024).
 It uses Claude on AWS Bedrock.

 For Example:
 - Old Title: Workloads